 Installing Dependencies

-Storm depends on several other tools.
+Storm depends on several other libraries.
 Partly, they are packed with Storm.
 This page describes dependencies which are assumed to be present on the target system.
 We both give a general list, as well as operating system specific hints how to install them.

 Compiler